JuliaStats/StatsModels.jl/docs/src/internals.md

  "b^2 & a"

 ```

+### Defining the context where special syntax applies

 It's also possible to _block_ interpretation of the `poly` syntax as special in
 certain contexts by adding additional (more specific) methods.
 For instance, we